babbling-brook/streambed/README.md

 ### Further documentation

+##### Protocol

+See [babblingbrook.net/page/docs](http://babblingbrook.net/page/docs) for documentation on the protocol.

 ##### Framework overview

+Almost all classes and methods have doc comments.
 The [framework overview](/protected/documentation/FrameworkOverview.md) explains the overall structure of the project.
 Refer to this when ever you want to find out where something is or where to put something.

 ##### Coding conventions